+a. b.
+Location Cost

+Schedule (to accommodate my schedule)

+Availability (when the course was available to be taken)

+ě.
+Other (Please specify)

-Class was entertaining to informative, Nice instructor, learned a lotc. (d) feel this class has prepared you with the information needed to be a safe, defensive, and ous driver? c.
-Yes No I feel somewhat prepared.
+- feel this class has prepared you with the information needed to be a safe, defensive, and ous driver?

+(a.)
+Yes

+b.
+No

+I feel somewhat prepared.

+d.
 I feel prepared but wanted to learn more.

-Did you ur instructor(s) present information clearly and in an interesting manner? $\circ$ Yes No Sometimes Was th e pace of the course adequate? b.
+Did yo ur instructor(s) present information clearly and in an interesting manner?

+(a.)
+Yes

+b.
+No

+c.
+Sometimes

+Was th e pace of the course adequate?

+√a.
 Yes, the pace was just right.

+b.
 The pace was too slow.

+c.
 The pace was too fast.

 Was th ere any topic you feel should have been covered more in depth?

+a.
+Yes,

+No.

-Yes,No. Was th ere anything on the final examination or Permit test that you felt was not covered adequately? a. (b) Yes, No. Any su ggestions for improvements?
-Nol At ON Any co mpliments/positives you would like to share?
-Was a very interesting course and t rearned alot.
+Was th ere anything on the final examination or Permit test that you felt was not covered adequately?

+a.
+Yes,

+(b) No.

+Any su ggestions for improvements?

+No/ NO + A = 1

+Anv co mpliments/positives you would like to share?

+I was a very interesting course and I learned alot.